So, how much of a factor is being healthy when it comes to productivity?

 There’s a clear answer: BEING HEALTHY DOES INCREASE PRODUCTIVITY.
 A LOT.

 The average adult spends a few weeks every year not being able to work.
 Imagine what you could have gotten done in those few hundred hours.
 Pushing yourself and working while sick is absolutely not advisable, as your body needs that energy for a sooner recovery and it’s going to wind up counterproductive.
 This is why PREVENTION is key.

-Very important: Stress shuts down the immune system, which skyrockets the chance you catch something.
-Stay grounded and focused, keep in mind that the stress of working like a lunatic can very well come back and bite you.
+Very important: Stress tends to shut down the immune system, which skyrockets your chances of getting sick.
+Stay grounded and focused, and keep in mind that the stress of working like a mad man can very well come back to bite you.

 You can minimize things like the flu if you have a special level of attention for hygiene during the most active season for bacteria: the second half of winter.
 As usual, a good diet (not too much sugar, not too much meat, high fiber) and some exercise is going to cut short the probability of spending time in bed.

 2. Gut Bacteria for Mood and Mental Clarity

 Yes, that’s actually a massive factor.
 People with a healthy colon may not notice, but one day that might change and turns out there’s a considerable correlation between the balance of good / bad bacteria in your colon and your mood.
 The gut is called the second brain for a reason, so it’s indeed a big part of the productivity formula.